vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/multiple-learning-modules.md

 # Setting up and Running a Multi-LM Evaluation Experiment

 We will now specify an experiment config to perform inference.
-To follow along, create a file called `multi_lm_eval.py` in the `benchmarks/configs/` directory and paste the following code snippets into it.
+To follow along, open the `benchmarks/configs/my_experiments.py` file and paste the code snippets into it.

 ```python
 import copy